mcgarrah/password_meter/README.md

 # Password Meter

-This project implements a data-driven password meter.
-Its effects on password security and usability were evaluated in the following publication: Ur et al. "Design and Evaluation of a Data-Driven Password Meter."
-In the Proceedings of CHI, 2017. https://dl.acm.org/citation.cfm?id=3026050
+This project implements a data-driven password meter based on the work from "Design and Evaluation of a Data-Driven Password Meter." in the Proceedings of CHI, 2017. https://dl.acm.org/citation.cfm?id=3026050

 The project is written in TypeScript, which transcompiles to JavaScript.

+Modifications to function under current javascript were implemented along with minor changes to support a website registration process.

-An online demo of the meter is available at https://cups.cs.cmu.edu/meter/
+An online demo of the modified version is available at http://www.phonemes.org/passwd-meter/

 ## Contact

-password-guessability@cs.cmu.edu
+mcgarrah@gatech.edu for any questions about this modified version

 ## Deploying (minimal customization required)